stephengpope/no-code-architects-toolkit/README.md

 The 100% FREE No-Code Architects Toolkit API processes different types of media.
 It is built in Python using Flask.

+## What the toolkit can do

 The API can convert audio files.
-It can manipulate video files.
 It creates transcriptions of content.
 It translates content between languages.
 It adds captions to videos.

-The API manages files across multiple cloud services like Google Drive, Amazon S3, Google Cloud Storage, and Dropbox.
+It can do very complicated media processing for content creation.
+The API can also manage files across multiple cloud services like Google Drive, Amazon S3, Google Cloud Storage, and Dropbox.

 You can deploy this toolkit in several ways.
 It works with Docker.
 It runs on Google Cloud Platform.
 It functions on Digital Ocean.
 You can use it with any system that hosts Docker.

 Easily replace services like ChatGPT Whisper, Cloud Convert, Createomate, JSON2Video, PDF(dot)co, Placid and OCodeKit.